RocketChat/Rocket.Chat/.changeset/six-horses-sin.md

 ---

  Changes the default base Docker image to Alpine.
-We will generate a tag with the debian suffix, e.g., `7.0.0` -> `7.0.0-debian`.
-On the other hand, if you are already used to using alpine verision, you will need to remove the alpine suffix from the tag `7.0.0-alpine` -> `7.0.0`.
+Previously we were shipping Alpine as an alternative flavor under the tag rocketchat/rocket.chat:{release}.alpine , we have been testing this for a while now so we're migrating to use the official one to Alpine.

+We'll still ship a Debian variant under the tag rocketchat/rocket.chat:{release}.debian.